gutierrezmannix/gutierrezmannix.github.io/Intro.md

 title: Hello, Welcome to my website.
 ---

-My long-term goal is to get a job in the public sector, preferably in the fields of social policy, demographics or electoral policy.
-I understand that the public sector is the backbone of society and I feel a strong responsibility to give back to the society that has given me so much.
+I am a Social and Political Scientist focused on the collection of social media data.
+With the use of the API method, I collect data and analyze it using a series of content analysis methods which allow me to better understand what factors influence communication content in Social Media.

+I am especially interested in understanding what factors lie behind communication by minorities.
+Specifically, I explore the reasons behind communication by diverse groups of minorities.
+My current research explores differences in communication among different segments of the Hispanic population.

-During my time as an International Student I have worked in the positions of Tutor, Research Assistant, Teaching Assistant, Instructor and Part-Time Lecturer.
-Moreover, with the help of professors and peers, I have been able to publish a few academic works which are diverse in their topics.
-An example of this is my research into language assimilation in the U.S.-Mexico border, a piece of research which helped illustrate the current status quo of Hispanics living on the U.S side of the border.
+During my time as an International Student, I have worked in the positions of Tutor, Research Assistant, Teaching Assistant, Instructor and Part-Time Lecturer.
+Moreover, with the help of professors and peers, I have been able to maintain a diverse research and publishing agenda.
+Examples of this include: my research into language assimilation in the U.S.-Mexico border, my research into social media use by State politicians.
 My research, however, has also covered areas such as surveillance and security in Mexico and Organized Violence in Mexico.
-Lastly, I have presented my research in six different academic conferences and this has allowed me to develop a taste for the academic field.
+Lastly, I have presented my research in more than ten academic conferences.

-I am currently working towards my doctoral dissertation in which I will make use of an Application Programming Interface (API) with Twiter to study and research political behavior by Hispanic politicians in The United States.
+I am currently working towards my doctoral dissertation in which I will make use of an Application Programming Interface (API) with Twitter to study and research political behavior by Hispanic politicians in The United States.

 ### Publications